-- Never hang things from utility pipes.
+- Never hang things from natural gas piping.

 - Follow a space heater's instructions carefully and use with proper ventilation.